(No ratings)

-Dr. Kim H. Manwaring, MD is a neurosurgeon in Melbourne, FL specializing in neurosurgery.
+Dr. Kim H. Manwaring, Pediatric, MD is a pediatric neurosurgeon in Orlando, FL specializing in pediatric neurosurgery, general pediatrics and general surgery.
 He graduated from University of Washington School of Medicine in 1979 and has 46 years of experience.
-Dr. Kim H. Manwaring, MD is affiliated with Nemours Children's Health.
+Dr. Kim H. Manwaring, Pediatric, MD is affiliated with Nemours Children's Health and Nemours Children's Hospital, Florida.

 Hydrocephalus